 You might have experienced that after using Ubuntu for some times, the system starts running slow.
 In this article we shall see several tweaks and tips to make Ubuntu run faster.

 Here I have listed several small tweaks that will help you speed up Ubuntu a little.
 There are some best practices as well which you can employ to get a smoother and improved system performance.
 You can choose to follow all or some of it.
 All of them adds up a little to give you a smoother, quicker and faster Ubuntu.

 Tips to make Ubuntu faster:

-I have used these tweaks with Ubuntu 13.10 but I believe that the same can be used in older Ubuntu versions as well as other Linux distributions which are based on Ubuntu such as Linux Mint, Elementary OS Luna etc.
+I have used these tweaks with an older version of Ubuntu but I believe that the same can be used in other Ubuntu versions as well as other Linux distributions which are based on Ubuntu such as Linux Mint, Elementary OS Luna etc.

 1. Reduce the default grub load time:

 The grub gives you 10 seconds to change between dual boot OS or to go in recovery etc. To me, its too much.
 It also means you will have to sit beside your computer and press the enter key to boot in to Ubuntu as soon as possible.
 A little time taking, ain’t it?
 First trick would be to change this boot time.
 If you are more comfortable with a GUI tool, read this article to change grub time and boot order with Grub Customizer.

 For the rest of us, you can simply use the following command to open grub configuration:

 sudo gedit /etc/default/grub &

 And change GRUB_TIMEOUT=10 to GRUB_TIMEOUT=2.
 This will change the boot time to 2 seconds.
 Prefer not to put 0 here as you will lost the privilege to change between OS and recovery options.
 Once you have changed the grub configuration, use the following command to make the change count:

 2. Manage startup applications: